Crystal-io/isbushka/00_Project_Overview/10_Actor_and_Use_Case_Model.md

 ### UC-01.
 Manage Clients

-**Primary Actor**: Administrator
+**Primary Actor:** Administrator
-**Goal**: Maintain accurate client information
+**Goal:** Maintain accurate client information

 **Brief Description**
-The administrator creates, updates, and reviews client profiles used across appointments and financial operations.
+The administrator creates, updates, and reviews client profiles that are used for appointments and financial records.

 ---

 ### UC-02.
 Manage Service Classification

-**Primary Actor**: Administrator
+**Primary Actor:** Administrator
-**Goal**: Maintain service types for classification and reporting
+**Goal:** Maintain service types for classification and reporting

 **Brief Description**
-The administrator manages the list of service types without defining price or duration.
+The administrator manages the list of service types used to classify appointments.
+Services do not define fixed price or duration.

 ---

 ### UC-03.
-Create Appointment
+Manage Appointments

-**Primary Actor**: Administrator
+**Primary Actor:** Administrator
-**Goal**: Register an agreed appointment in the system
+**Goal:** Register and maintain agreed appointments

 **Brief Description**
+The administrator creates, updates, or cancels appointments after agreement with the master.
+For each appointment, the administrator specifies:
+- client
+- service (classification)
+- master
+- appointment-specific duration

+**Scenarios**
+- Create appointment
+- Update / reschedule appointment
+- Cancel appointment

+**Notes**
-An appointment is created only after agreement with the master.
+- Appointments are created only after agreement with the master
-The administrator specifies client, service, master, and duration.
+- Appointment price is not defined at this stage

 ---

 ### UC-04.
-Update Appointment
+Record Payment / Expense

-**Primary Actor**: Administrator
+**Primary Actor:** Administrator
-**Goal**: Modify appointment details
+**Goal:** Record financial outcome of operations

 **Brief Description**
-The administrator updates appointment date, time, master, or duration based on changes agreed with the master.
+The administrator records income or expense operations.
+Income records include the final agreed price and may be linked to a completed appointment.

+**Postconditions**
+- When a payment is recorded and linked to an appointment, the appointment status is automatically set to **Completed**

 ---

 ### UC-05.
-Complete Appointment

-**Primary Actor**: Administrator
-**Goal**: Mark appointment as completed

-**Brief Description**
-The appointment is marked as completed and becomes eligible for financial recording.

----

-### UC-06.
-Record Financial Operation

-**Primary Actor**: Administrator
-**Goal**: Record income or expense

-**Brief Description**
-The administrator records a financial operation with the final agreed price and links it to a completed appointment where applicable.

----

-### UC-07.
 View Reports

-**Primary Actor**: Owner
+**Primary Actor:** Owner
-**Goal**: Review business performance
+**Goal:** Review business performance

 **Brief Description**
 The owner views read-only reports and summaries generated from